-The jaw or, in medical terms, the temporomandibular joint (TMJ) is the joint that connects the jaw to the skull.
-Clicking or pain in that or surrounding areas might indicate a dysfunction.
+The jaw or, in medical terms, the temporomandibular joint (TMJ) is the joint that connects the bottom jaw to the skull.
+Clicking, creaking, discomfort or pain in that or surrounding areas usually indicate a dysfunction.
 This can be mild – just a slight problem with the bite or clicking – or it can be more severe.
-TMJ disorder can cause pain in the actual joint but also in the ear or even headaches.
-It can even lead to tension and pain conditions in the rest of the body, including migraines, chronic neck pain and even pelvic and hip misalignment, pelvic pain and pelvic floor dysfunction, as well as contribute to tinnitus or excessive earwax production.
+TMJ disorder can cause pain in the actual joint but can also lead to tension and pain conditions in the rest of the body, including toothache (without tooth decay), migraines, chronic neck pain and even backache, pelvic and hip misalignment, pelvic pain and pelvic floor dysfunction.
+Jaw dysfunction might also contribute to tinnitus and possibly even excessive earwax production.

-Causes: Unknown and depend on the individual.
-There are many possible causes for TMJ disorder including stress, tense face muscles, grinding of teeth (bruxism), poor posture, misaligned or damaged teeth/bite, hormonal issues (it has been found that reduced oestrogen levels can cause problems in this area) or arthritis in the joint itself.
+There are many possible causes for TMJ disorder including stress, face or tongue muscle issues, grinding of teeth (bruxism), misaligned or damaged teeth/bite, hormonal issues (it has been found that reduced oestrogen levels can cause problems in this area) or arthritis in the joint itself.
 Breathing patterns, posture of the the lower back as well as the upper back and neck as well as our gait, pelvis can also be a contributor.